len-sla/ffmpeg-whisper/README.md

 * snippet for cuuting/triming video with recompilation to avoid problems with broken frames
 * snippets to slow down speed up audion

-you could alse use extra gradio interface  to have simple and elegant GIU solution for front end for all kinds of application: including processing mp3 files in batch mp3 file was chopped to 30s pieces with ffmpeg so the audio.shape os equal  (480000,)
+you could usegradio interface  to have simple and elegant GUI solution for front end for all kinds of application including this one: including processing mp3 files in batch mp3 file was chopped to 30s pieces with ffmpeg so the audio.shape os equal  (480000,)